KeejayK/Otto/UserManual.md

 You can use [this guide](https://github.com/OpenSC/OpenSC/wiki/How-to-write-a-good-bug-report) for tips on how to write a good bug report.

 ## ⚠️ Known Bugs & Limitations
-- Photo timetable parsing is under development
+- Chat feature is inconsistent
-- Conversational event editing is not yet implemented
+- Editing an removing events are still under development

 All known issues are tracked [here](https://github.com/KeejayK/otto/issues).